lyeoni/pretraining-for-language-understanding/README.md

 Because Autoregressive language model should be forward or backward, only one-way uni-directional context information can be used.
 Therefore, it's difficult to understand the context in both directions simultaneously.

-RNNLM, ELMo, GPT are typically the case, and **Unidirectional/Bidirectional LSTM language models are covered in this repo.**
+RNNLM, ELMo are typically the case, and **Unidirectional/Bidirectional LSTM language models are covered in this repo.**

 cf. Bidirectional LSTM LM, ELMo use context in both directions.
 However, only shallow understanding is possible beacuase it use contexts that are independently learned in each direction.